gonzaloprb/Deep_Bleaching_French_Polynesia/README.md

 # Deep_Bleaching_French_Polynesia
 Ecological assessment of coral bleaching along an extreme depth gradient (6-90 m) in French Polynesia.

-Unique Rmarkdown to generate all codes and figures.
+Unique Rmarkdown "Code and Analysis" to generate all analysis and figures.
+Including Supplementary figures.

 Date: 17/07/2021